Quantum Generative Diffusion Model: A Fully Quantum-Mechanical Model for Generating Quantum State Ensemble: Introduction

 \subsection{Contributions}

-Inspired by classical diffusion models, this paper introduces a novel quantum generative model known as QGDM for quantum state generation tasks.
-Fig.\,\ref{fig: main idea} shows its core idea in a Bloch sphere: any target quantum state ($\rho_0$) can be transformed into a completely mixed state ($\rho_T$) through a forward (diffusion) process; subsequently, a trainable backward (denoising) process can be used to recover the former from the latter.
-Our objectives are to a) define a timestep-dependent forward process, b) design an effective quantum state backward process, and c) benchmark our model against other models in pure and mixed state generation tasks.
+This paper introduces a quantum generative diffusion model (QGDM) whose forward-reverse structure is grounded in quantum channel theory.
+Fig.~\ref{fig: main idea} shows its core idea in a Bloch sphere: any target quantum state ($\rho_0$) can be transformed into a completely mixed state ($\rho_T$) through a forward (diffusion) process; subsequently, a trainable backward (denoising) process can be used to recover the former from the latter.
+Our objectives are to a) define a timestep-dependent forward process, b) design a physically valid, trainable backward quantum process, c) theoretically characterize this design, and d) benchmark our model against other models in pure-, mixed-, and structured-state generation tasks.
 We aim to make the following novel and significant contributions to the field of quantum generative learning:

-\begin{enumerate} \item We propose an elegant quantum version of diffusion model called QGDM.
+\begin{enumerate} \item We propose a quantum generative diffusion model called QGDM.
 Any target quantum state can be diffused into a completely mixed state by using a forward process.
-Then, using a learnable backward process, the former can be recovered from the latter.
-The forward process employs a non-unitary depolarization channel model.
-To reverse the diffusion process, we introduce a partial trace operation during denoising, which traces out information from the subsystem and makes the backward process non-unitary.
+Then, using a trainable backward process, the former can be recovered from the latter.
+The forward process employs a depolarizing channel\cite{nielsen2010quantum,wilde2013quantum}.
+To implement a physically valid backward process, we realize it as a variational CPTP map via a Stinespring-type dilation with a trainable joint unitary and a partial trace over an auxiliary register\cite{wilde2013quantum,watrous2018theory}.
+The resulting channel is non-unitary and supports full-rank mixed-state outputs.
 Additionally, to reduce the number of parameters, we use a parameter-sharing strategy and include temporal information as an input, allowing the backward processes at all timesteps to share the same parameters.

 \item We introduce a Resource-efficient version of QGDM (RQGDM) to minimize the number of auxiliary qubits required in the backward process.
 Its core idea is to utilize a parameterized quantum circuit to extract a low-dimensional representation of quantum data from its original high-dimensional Hilbert space.
 This compression is crucial for the backward process since the low-dimensional representation uses much fewer qubits than the input state.
-Consequently, RQGDM enhances the model's ability to tackle large-scale problems efficiently.
+This compression is most useful for low-rank mixed-state generation.